A Quantum Model for Entropic Springs: quadratic-coupled spin bath model

-This entropy change can be further understood if we assume that the spins thermalize much faster than the motion of the oscillator.
-Specifically, each spin thermalizes to a Gibbs state according to the instantaneous energy difference as Here $\delta=M\omega^2/2N.$ The total entropy of the spins is thus a function of x expressed as
+This entropy change arises microscopically by assuming that the spins thermalize much faster than the motion of the oscillator.
+Specifically, consider $x$ now as a constant.
+Under fast thermalization, each spin goes to a Gibbs state according to the instantaneous energy difference as Here $\delta=M\omega^2/2N.$ The total entropy of the spins is thus a function of $x$ expressed as